Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Connection to granular systems

 \subsection{Remarks on experimental observation of the relative volume}

 A granular sample composed of identical grains with square cross-section of side length $a$ is considered.
 It is further assumed that these grains may be regarded as having been produced by sequential slicing of a hypothetical elongated parent object, in accordance with the fragmentation rule introduced earlier.

 By comparing the total mass of the granular sample with the mass of an individual grain, the total number of grains in the sample, denoted by $N_g$, is determined.
 Let $l_g$ denote the length of an individual grain.
 The length $l$ of the hypothetical parent object is then given by

-Within the model, the same length is expressed by Eq.~(\ref{eq:Init_length_model}) in terms of the discrete parameter $n$.
+Within the model, the same length is expressed by Eq.~\eqref{eq:Init_length_model} in terms of the discrete parameter $n$.
 By equating the two expressions and solving for $n$, one obtains

 Here, the parameter $a$ is assigned the same meaning in both the model description and the experimental system.